-I. Please examine the Company's 2022 Business Report.
+I. Please examine the Company's 2023 Business Report.

-Description: Please see Attachment 1 on Pages 20-23 in this Handbook for the Company's 2022 Business Report.
+Description: Please see Attachment 1 on Pages 16-18 in this Handbook for the Company's 2023 Business Report.

 II.
-Please examine the Company's 2022 Audit Committee's Audit Report.Description: Please see Attachment 2 on Page 24 in this Handbook for the 2022 Audit
+Please examine the Company's 2023 Audit Committee's Audit Report.

-Committee's Audit Report.
+Description: Please see Attachment 2 on Page 19 in this Handbook for the 2023 Audit Committee's Report.

 III.
-Please examine the Company's 2022 Distribution of Employees' and Directors' Remuneration.
+Please examine the Company's 2023 Distribution of Employees' and Directors' Remuneration.

-Description: In 2022, the profit of the Company was NT\$889,909,452, the Directors' remuneration distributed under the Articles of Incorporation was 0.57% of the total amount of NT\$5,072,484, and the employees' remuneration was 3% of the total amount of NT\$26,697,284, which was paid in cash.
+Description: In 2023, the profit of the Company was NT\$859,361,875, the Directors' remuneration distributed under the Articles of Incorporation was 0.60% of the total amount of NT\$5,156,171, and the employees' remuneration was 3% of the total amount of NT\$25,780,857, which was paid in cash.

 IV.
-Please examine the Company's 2022 Appropriation of Net Income in Cash Dividends.
+Please examine the Company's 2023 Appropriation of Net Income in Cash Dividends.
 Description:

-- 1. Pursuant to Article 23 of the Company's Articles of Incorporation, the Board of Directors is authorized to distribute all or part of the dividends and bonuses in cash and report to the Shareholders' Meeting. - The Board of Directors meeting held on February 23, 2023 resolves to distribute cash dividends of NT\$422,522,017 for ordinary shares (cash dividends of NT\$4.70 per share), and they are to be distributed in cash. - 3.
+- 1. Pursuant to Article 23 of the Company's Articles of Incorporation, the Board of Directors is authorized to distribute all or part of the dividends and bonuses in cash and report to the Shareholders' Meeting. - 2.
+The Board of Directors meeting held on February 27, 2024 resolves to distribute cash dividends of NT\$405,514,325 for ordinary shares (cash dividends of NT\$3.60 per share), and they are to be distributed in cash. - 3.
 Subsequently, if changes occur to the Company's share capital, affecting the number of shares outstanding, leading to adjustments to the rate of shareholders' dividend distribution, the Company proposes to delegate the Chairman with all competent authority to handle related matters.
 In addition, the Company also proposes to delegate the Chairman to establish related matters, including setting an ex-dividend date. - 4.
 For the current cash dividend distribution, the dividend will be calculated to the amount of one whole NTD, and any decimal point below one NTD will be rounded down.
 Shares below one NTD will be adjusted from the largest decimal place, until the total amount of cash dividend has been distributed.

-V. Please examine the report of the Company's first private placement of domestic unsecured convertible corporate bonds in 2022.
+V. Please examine the Company's execution of the first private placement of domestic unsecured convertible corporate bonds.